Limited Company Formation Guidance

 - Directors of the company must be aged 16 or over.

-- Private limited companies must file accounts each year at companies house before 9 months after their year-end.
+- Private limited companies must file accounts each year at Companies House before nine months after their year-end.

 - You do not need to hold an annual general meeting.